Ithirahad/StarMade-Guides/docs/04-manufacturing/01-factories.md

 ### Production Capacity

-The Factory Manager accounts for the **capability** of each factory (based on how many factory blocks are grouped together).
+The Factory Manager accounts for the **capability** of each factory (based on the amount of Factory Enhancers linked to the given factory block).
 When deciding how much to produce per cycle, it estimates combined capacity as roughly the sum of all factory capabilities of a given type, ensuring larger factories are assigned work first.

 ### Shopping List & Clipboard